Early Education K-12

 Local resources

-As facilitators, we are responsible for offering a wide variety of experiences to our children.
-Without these experiences, how will they become exposed to all of the wonderful things in the world?
-Want your children to learn about the American Revolution?
-Go to all the Revolutionary War sites in our area.
-Want your children to learn about the life cycle of a butterfly?
-Get a butterfly kit and watch it happen in front of your eyes.
-Want your children to learn about the solar system?
-Go to a planetarium or check out books from the library and leave them laying around your house.
+As facilitators, parents offer a wide variety of experiences.
+Without exposure, how will children discover all the wonderful things the world has to offer?
+Want your kids to learn about the American Revolution?
+Visit the Revolutionary War sites in our area.
+Want them to learn about the life cycle of a butterfly?
+Get a butterfly kit and watch it unfold in real time.
+Want them to learn about the solar system?
+Head to a planetarium or leave a few library books around the house.

-Here in the Hudson Valley we have Locust Grovethe FDR House, Val Kill, Boscobel, Washington’s Headquarters, The Center for Performing Arts at Rhinebeck, the Bardavon, UPAC, and Norrie Point just to name a few.
-We have many colleges locally that offer a wide variety of opportunities for our young learners.
-The possibilities are endless right here in our backyard!
+Here in the Hudson Valley, we have Locust Grovethe FDR House, Val Kill, Boscobel, Washington’s Headquarters, The Center for Performing Arts at Rhinebeck, the Bardavon, UPAC, and Norrie Point just to name a few.

-Go to local library programs, local park programs, and local historical sites.
-Watch movies on topics of interest, find interactive websites, let your children buy something and figure out what the change should be.
-Let your children cook dinner, talk to a relative or friend that immigrated to this country, let them help you with a project around the house.
+Go to local library events, park programs, and historical sites.
+Watch movies on topics of interest.
+Explore interactive websites.
+Let your children buy something and figure out the change.
+Let them cook dinner, talk to a relative who immigrated to this country, or help with a project around the house.

 Finding their own answers

-Think about all of the language, math, science, history, geography, reading, and writing, measuring, and learning that is going on with all of these activities.
-These activities will stay with your kids because they were meaningful.
-They didn't memorize facts out of a text to regurgitate on a test and then forget.
-They will remember because they experienced it, they acted it out, they used their imaginations and their bodies through play.
-And it only takes a few trips to local farms, historical sites, parks and the library.
+Think about all the language, math, science, history, geography, reading, writing, measuring, and problem-solving happening in these everyday activities.
+These experiences stick because they’re meaningful.
+Kids aren’t memorizing facts to regurgitate on a test — they’re learning through doing, imagining, experimenting, and playing.
+And it only takes a few trips to local farms, historical sites, parks, and the library.

-The Hudson Valley has so much to offer for learners young and old alike!
-Even if your children go to school, you can still participate in all the wonderful activities here in the Hudson Valley.
-By offering those rich activities, you are giving your child meaningful learning experiences that will stay with them for life.
-Letting the child lead her own learning based on interests and passions is what unschooling is all about.
+The Hudson Valley has so much to offer learners of all ages.
+Even if your children attend school, you can still take advantage of the incredible activities and resources in our region.
+By offering rich experiences, you’re giving your child meaningful learning that lasts.
+Letting a child follow their interests and passions is at the heart of unschooling.

 Abby Hoffman, an unschooling parent from Wappingers Falls, uses the Dutchess County Hot Air Balloon Festival as an example.
 “We didn’t just watch.
 We got home and looked into how hot air balloons work.
 We learned the history of hot air balloons and the science behind them.
 There is always something new.
 And to watch my daughter research and learn is a beautiful sight.”